 It is a researched-backed intervention approach that can catch students up to two grade levels in one year.

 This matters because a student who is reading proficient by 4th grade increases their chances of making it to college by 400%.
 And that could lead to $1M earning increase in their lifetime.

 SFUSD data showed that elementary students experienced lower literacy gains in 2020-21 than expected, which means our youngest students started the 2021 school year academically behind.
-In summer 2021, we partnered with BookNook to provide 2,000 students with virtual literacy tutoring by credentialed teachers – and saw what a profound impact this had on students.
-Our goal for the 2021-22 school year is to serve at least 5,000 and possibly up to 20,000 students via high-dosage, free tutoring.
+In summer 2021, we partnered with BookNook to provide 2,000 students with virtual literacy tutoring by professional tutors – and saw what a profound impact this had on students.
+Our goal for the 2021-22 school year is to serve at least 5,000 and possibly up to 20,000 students via free, high-impact tutoring.